Flop (basketball)

-In basketball, a flop is an intentional fall or stagger by a player after little or no physical contact by an opposing player in order to draw a personal foul call by an official against the opponent.
-The move is sometimes called acting, as in "acting as if he was fouled".
-Because it is inherently designed to deceive the official, flopping is generally considered to be unsportsmanlike.
-Nonetheless, it is widely practiced and even perfected by many professional players.
-The player that commits the act is referred to as a flopper.
+In basketball, a flop is an intentional fall or stagger by a player, after little or no physical contact by an opponent, to induce an official to call a personal foul on the opponent.
+The move is sometimes called acting, as in "acting as if he were fouled".
+Because it is inherently designed to deceive the official, flopping is considered unsportsmanlike, but it is widely practiced.
+The player who commits the act is called a flopper.

-Flopping effectively is not easy to do, primarily because drawing contact can sometimes result in the opposite effect—a foul called on the defensive player—when too much contact is drawn or if the player has not positioned himself perfectly.
-Additionally, even if no foul is called on either player, by falling to the floor, the flopping defensive player will have taken himself out of position to provide any further defensive opposition on the play, thus potentially allowing the offense to score easily.
-To consistently draw offensive fouls on opponents takes good body control and a great deal of practice.
+Flopping effectively is not easy to do, primarily because drawing contact sometimes results in the opposite effect—a foul called on the defensive player—for making excessive contact or not being in the correct position.
+Also, if no foul is called on either player, by falling to the floor, the flopper cannot provide further defense, making it easier for the offense to score.
+To consistently draw offensive fouls on opponents takes body control and practice.

-The National Basketball Association (NBA) added a rule in 1997 to cut down on flopping in the key 'paint' near the basket, adding a 4-foot (1.22 meter) restricted arc (noted with a dashed circle) around the center of the basket to help prevent flops.
-Such flops are charged as blocking fouls or no-calls, or goaltending if done above the rim.
-In the 2012–13 season, the league began fining guilty players.